When is my next scheduled collection date?

-For example, if you book a service in March 2016 and again in September 2016, you will be entitled to another service from March 2017.
+For example, if you booked a service in April 2018 and again in September 2018, you will be entitled to another service from April 2019.

 You can mix and match your service to have either two kerbside collections, two self-haul vouchers, or one of each option, within the 12-month period.
 It’s all up to you!

 Can I book a service if I'm renting?

 Yes.
 You can request a kerbside collection or a self-haul voucher by completing our bulk waste service request form or calling (02) 4974 2000.
 Self-haul vouchers will be posted directly to the property address for which they are requested.

 Please note: Tenants were previously required to arrange a bulk waste service through the property owner/managing agent.
 The change to booking arrangement was introduced following a Council resolution in 2015 to make the service more accessible to all Newcastle residents regardless of their occupancy status.